AMReX-Fusion/Furnace/Docs/source/gravity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following describes methods for doing isolated boundary
 conditions.
-The best reference for Castro’s implementation of this
+The best reference for Furnace’s implementation of this
 is :cite:`katz:2016`.

 -  **Multipole Expansion**